r-html/rhtml/packages/di/README.md

 Smallest Dependency Injection for Typescript and Javascript!

-- Only 2.2kb bundle size
+- Only 1.17kb bundled size
 - Code coverage 100%
 - No dependencies